SciML/JumpProcesses.jl/docs/src/jump_solve.md

 ## Recommended Methods

-A `JumpProblem(prob,aggregator,jumps...)` come in two forms.
+A `JumpProblem(prob,aggregator,jumps...)` comes in two forms.
 The first major form is if it does not have a `RegularJump`.
 In this case, it can be solved with any integrator on  `prob`.
 However, in the case of a pure `JumpProblem` (a `JumpProblem` over a  `DiscreteProblem`), there are special algorithms